notqmail/notqmail/THOUGHTS.md

 _slowness_ feature.
 Separate SMTP transactions have much lower latency.

-I've heard three complaints about bandwidth use from masochists sending messages through a modem through a smarthost to thousands of users--- without sublists!
+I've heard three complaints about bandwidth use from masochists sending messages through a modem through a smarthost to thousands of users -- without sublists!
 They can get much better performance with QMQP.

 In the opposite direction: It's tempting to remove the @host part of the